syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Create built-in style and modify its properties
+'Creates built-in style and modifies its properties

 Dim style__1 As Style = TryCast(Style.CreateBuiltinStyle(BuiltinStyle.Heading1, document), Style)